Part 1: Top 6 e-Commerce fears and how to ease the fears of online shopping

 e-Commerce sites run the risk of giving an impersonal service approach rather than the traditional customer service approach.

-This is because during the buying process, it only involves the customer and their computer or mobile device, no human interaction involved whatsoever.
+This is because the buying process, only involves the customer and their computer or mobile device, with no human interaction involved whatsoever.

 Ways to overcome this fear